whartzler/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 ## Overview
 We are working with our manager to identify employees who are getting ready for retirement at Pewlett-Hackard.
-Using SQL we will bucket the retireing employees based on their unique title and eligibility to participate in the mentorship program.
+Using SQL we will bucket the retiring employees based on their unique title and eligibility to participate in the mentorship program.

 ## Results
 After reviewing the data pulled we have indentified 4 major points